lsiepel/openhab-addons/bundles/org.openhab.binding.pihole/README.md

 ## Features

-- Real-time Statistics: Monitor key metrics such as the number of domains being blocked, DNS queries made today, ads blocked today, and more.
+- Real-time Statistics: Monitor key metrics such as the number of domains being blocked, DNS queries made today, and ads blocked today.
 - Control: Enable or disable Pi-hole's blocking functionality, configure blocking options, and adjust privacy settings directly from openHAB.
 - Integration: Seamlessly integrate Pi-hole data and controls with other openHAB items and rules to create advanced automation scenarios.